Learning with Optimal Interpolation Norms: Examples

-The case $p=\pinf$ is especially interesting and it has been studied in \cite{Mairal}.
-We note that although in the general case the norm cannot be computed in closed form, in special cases which exhibit additional structure, it can be computed by an algorithm.
-An important example is provided by the $(k,p)$-support norm \cite{McDonald2016}, in which the groups consists of all subsets of $\{1,\dots,d\}$ of cardinality no greater than $k$, for some $k \in \{1,\dots,d\}$.
+The norms \eqref{e:latent-group-lasso} and \eqref{e:group-lasso} are presented in \cite{Jacob2009-GL} and \cite{Yuan2006} respectively in the case that $p_1=\cdots=p_m=p$ and $q_1=\cdots=q_m=q$.
+In general, \eqref{e:latent-group-lasso} has no closed form expression due to the overlapping of the groups.
+However, in special cases which exhibit additional structure, it can be computed in a finite number of steps.
+An important example is provided by the $(k,p)$-support norm \cite{McDonald2016}, in which the groups consist of all subsets of $\{1,\dots,d\}$ of cardinality no greater than $k$, for some $k \in \{1,\dots,d\}$.
 The case $p=2$ has been studied in \cite{Argyriou2012} and \cite{McDonald2014}.